A change of plans….. for the better

 Fisherman’s Wharf by the numbers

 I took another trip to Fisherman’s Wharf on the last Sunday in 2025 to do some comparison pictures from old photos from the UC Berkeley Library (UC) and San Francisco Digital Library (SF) Archives, and I’m happy to say that it was packed.
-I enjoyed doing this two post ago, so I took another picture of the Fisherman’s Wharf portion part of my beat up ‘City In Your Pocket’ San Francisco street map, and I photo painted in blue numbers this time where I took my pictures.
+I enjoyed doing this two posts ago, so I took another picture of the Fisherman’s Wharf portion part of my beat up ‘City In Your Pocket’ San Francisco street map, and I photo painted in blue numbers this time where I took my pictures.
 (Thumbnail images)

 #1 Looking east across Fisherman’s Wharf Lagoon in 1938.
 That tank in the background was filled with gas!
 Can you imagine how hazardous that would be today?
 You can see Joe DiMaggio’s Restaurant on the far right in the old picture; That’s where Supreme Crab is now.
 (UC)